seekehr/DevSpoofGO/README.md

 ## C++?

-Within the `dll/` folder only.
-I'd create a separate repo for it but I don't want to repo spam my poor git profile D;, plus it's more convenient to work like this.
-A pre-generated spoof_dll.dll exists but you can build it using CMake:
+For the `dll/` only.
+You can build it by navigating to the `dll/build/` folder, and running:

 `cmake --build .`